enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ## 2. Building the Bookstore using CloudFormation in your Primary Region (Ireland)

+<details><summary>Bookstore Frontend and Backend</summary>

 **Frontend**

-Build artifacts are stored in a S3 bucket where web application assets are maintained (like book cover photos, web graphics, etc.).
+React Build artifacts are stored in a S3 bucket where web application assets are maintained (like book cover photos, web graphics, etc.).
 Amazon CloudFront caches the frontend content from S3, presenting the application to the user via a CloudFront distribution.
 The frontend interacts with Amazon Cognito and Amazon API Gateway only.
 Amazon Cognito is used for all authentication requests, whereas API Gateway (and Lambda) is used for all API calls interacting across DynamoDB and ElastiCache.

 **Backend**